 FCR – Responsibility of Freight Forwarder

 While issuing the FCR, there are two primary responsibilities of the freight forwarder:

-- Freight forwarder is responsible for taking good care of the cargo.
-If there is any damage to the cargo in the custody of Freight Forwarder, then he or she will be liable to the consignee.
+- The freight forwarder is responsible for taking good care of the cargo.
+If there is any damage to the cargo in the custody of the Freight Forwarder, then they will be liable to the consignee.
 But, if the cargo is delivered to the carrier and BoL or SWB covers it, then it is the responsibility of the carrier to take care of the cargo.
 A point to note is that the Freight Forwarder is responsible for the cargo as long as cargo is in their custody.

 Freight Forwarder’s Receipt – How it is Different from Bill of Lading?

 There could be some similarities between the FCR and BoL (Bill of Lading) and HBL (House Bill of Lading).
 But, in terms of usage and importance, FCR is very different from BoL and HBL.
 Unlike BoL and HBL, FCR does not serve as evidence of a contract of carriage.